Marx Brothers: Influence in the late 20th century and beyond

-The brothers continue to be a touchstone for comedians and filmmakers.
+Comedians and filmmakers continue to reference the brothers' work.
 Brazil (1985) features a scene where a woman watches The Cocoanuts before her home is invaded.
 In Twelve Monkeys (1996), asylum inmates watch Monkey Business on television.
-The 1992 film Brain Donors, produced by David Zucker and Jerry Zucker, was loosely based on the Marx Brothers films A Day at the Races and A Night at the Opera, with John Turturro, Mel Smith, and Bob Nelson performing in roles loosely based on Groucho, Chico, and Harpo.
+The 1992 film Brain Donors, produced by David Zucker and Jerry Zucker, was inspired by the Marx Brothers films A Day at the Races and A Night at the Opera, with John Turturro, Mel Smith, and Bob Nelson performing in roles loosely based on Groucho, Chico, and Harpo.

 Their influence continues in animation, as well.
-In Disney's Aladdin, Robin Williams paid homage to the brothers through his performance as the Genie, later citing Groucho as a major comedic influence.
-Animaniacs and Tiny Toons - two contemporary animated series - featured Marx Brothers-inspired comedy segments.
+In Disney's Aladdin, Robin Williams referenced the brothers in his performance as the Genie, and later cited Groucho as a comedic influence.
+Animaniacs and Tiny Toons – two contemporary animated series – featured Marx Brothers-inspired comedy segments.

-The distinctive personas created by the Marx Brothers continue to be portrayed by other performers and represented in other media.
-These representations have helped maintain the Marx Brothers' presence in popular culture long after their active careers.
-The Marxes' images are regularly used across a variety of media, especially when the authors wish to portray the absurdity of what they are describing.
+The Marxes' images are regularly used across a variety of media, especially when the creators wish to portray the absurdity of what they are describing.
 In 1990, the British satirical television program Spitting Image created puppet caricatures of Groucho, Harpo, and Chico.
 These puppets later appeared as the hunters in a 1994 television production of Peter and the Wolf, narrated by Sting.
 The epic graphic novel Cerebus the Aardvark by Dave Sim features characters named Lord Julius and Duke Leonardi, based respectively on Groucho and Chico's stage personae.